-Lazard Ltd held approximately 62.4% and 48.3% of all outstanding Lazard Group common membership interests as of December 31, 2008 and 2007, respectively.
+Lazard Ltd, a Bermuda holding company, through its subsidiaries held approximately 62.4% and 48.3% of all outstanding Lazard Group common membership interests as of December 31, 2008 and 2007, respectively.
 Lazard Ltd, through its control of the managing members of Lazard Group, controls Lazard Group.
-Lazard Group is governed by an Operating Agreement dated as of May 10, 2005, as amended (the "Operating Agreement").